-Recent advances in polishing equipment and techniques has allowed concrete to be ground, honed and polished to a high polish with clarity of reflection and depth.
+Recent advances in polishing equipment and techniques have allowed concrete to be ground, honed, and polished to a high polish with clarity of reflection and depth.
 The process is performed with large planetary head machines where the main head rotates in one direction and smaller satellite heads spin in the opposite direction.

-The result is a beautiful, durable and efficient surface which eliminates the need for carpets or tile that requires expensive replacement, maintenance and use of harsh cleaning chemicals.
+The result is a beautiful, durable and efficient surface that eliminates the need for carpets or tile that requires expensive replacement, maintenance, and use of harsh cleaning chemicals.

 4. Options & Choices

 There are many options available for different Polished Concrete designs.
-Different Aggregate Exposure, different Clarity of Reflection, and different dyed Color will change the visual aspects and physical characteristics of you polished concrete floor significantly.
+Different Aggregate Exposure, different Clarity of Reflection, and different dyed Color will change the visual aspects and physical characteristics of your polished concrete floor significantly.
 So know your options and potential outcomes before you make choices.

 4.1 Aggregate Exposure

 The Aggregate Exposure of the floor represents the amount of aggregate that will be exposed at the surface.
 Consider the needs and functions of your building when deciding whether aggregate exposure is appropriate.
 Grinding the concrete to expose aggregate may be considered attractive for a commercial space, but it can be unsuitable for a manufacturing space where dropped fasteners need to be easily spotted on the floor.

 Class A is defined as 85 – 95% Cement Fines and 5 – 15% Fine Aggregate.
 The cement fines finish typically exposes only the sand particles in the concrete floor.
 This finish is considered a “creamy looking” surface and is the most popular choice for Architectural Ground & Polished floors.

 The Salt & Pepper exposure is a ground and polished surface, typically exposing a spattering of fine aggregate in the concrete floor.
 This finish is most often chosen to give the appearance of an aged surface.
 Approximate surface cut depth 1/16 inch.